joedski/musings/General/Journal 2021-04-12 - Maintainably Implementing Complex Business Logic Driven by Complex Data by Separating Data Retrieval and Derivation from the Logic Itself.md

 - Our business logic may be concerned with some Document within a given Tenent.
     - Our projection however may look at the whole request that the business logic is fielding and make 2 calls to some DB: 1 call to get all Tenents involved, and 1 call to get all Documents involved for the given Tenents.
+    - Of course, that could be the other way around too: the list of Tenants may be instead based on the list of Documetns.
+In either case however, the Business Logic doesn't have to care, only the projection cares.
 - Our business logic may be concerned with some subset of Documents, categorized by some Tags.
     - Our projection however will instead pre-fetch all Documents and relevant Tags and create a mapping of some sort that has all of the relevant Documents pre-organized for quick querying by Tag.

 Note that in each case, the business logic doesn't care how those things are accomplished, only that they are available.
 Instead, the Projection or "View Model" is what is concerned about the implementation details.

 > To avoid eager calculation at the cost of some possible cruft being sometimes accidentally left in, a pull-based/lazy-call caching scheme can be used.
+>
-In Java, this could be accomplished with things like `Map#computeIfAbsent()` or Lombok's `@Getter(lazy = true)`, so that while a whole bunch of queries and computations occur on the first call to a given method, subsquent calls have the data already loaded by the context/projection/"view"-model.
+> In Java, this could be accomplished with things like `Map#computeIfAbsent()` or Lombok's `@Getter(lazy = true)`, so that while a whole bunch of queries and computations occur on the first call to a given method, subsquent calls have the data already loaded by the context/projection/"view"-model.